Montana-Media-Arts/sound-fundamentals/modules/week-12/_posts/2010-01-01-final-project.md

 		- finally, I would like you to also discuss briefly what skills or techniques you feel like you wanted to covered this semester that we did not get to
 - 2-3 Images of your Reaper session.
 - Your _bounced_ stereo audio file
-- _[OPTIONAL]_ You are also welcome to additionally submit the above 1-4 sentence description of your work as an audio recording.
-If you do this, and time allows, I will have that played on the radio, so that you can introduce your work.

 ## Submission

-Please, upload your final versions to Moodle by the posted deadline!
+Please, upload your final versions to Canvas by the posted deadline!

 ## Classmate Responses